14 Signs of Unhealthy Cat Teeth

 Do Product Research

 “There are several dental products on the market, but not all of them are equal or promote the necessary effects to prevent plaque buildup,” says Dr. Boronat.
 As such, she recommends referencing the Veterinary Oral Health Council (VOHC) for information about the effectiveness of specific brands of cat oral health products, including toothbrushes, toothpaste, chews, and food and water additives.
-Products awarded a VOHC seal have been proven through clinical trials to decrease plaque or tartar formation by at least 10 to 20 percent, says Dr. Boronat.
+Products awarded a VOHC seal have been proven through clinical trials to decrease plaque or tartar formation by at least 10 to 20%, says Dr. Boronat.

 It’s also important to note that products without a VOHC seal may also be effective, as not all product manufacturers choose to go through the lengthy verification process.
 Referencing customer reviews can help you make informed choices.